geokyr/diploma-thesis/README.md

 - `experiments/` - Machine learning experiments
 - `presentation/` - Presentation files and figures
 - `resources/` - Various documents and images about the project
-- `scripts/` - Entrypoint scripts including the simulation one
 - `simulation/` - Simulation related files including the sumo network files
 - `thesis/` - Python code package for the project
   - `common/` - Common modules and config